joergmlpts/olympus-wifi/README.md

 The user's manual explains best how wifi mode is entered by a particular Olympus camera.
 Generally, wifi needs to be enabled in the camera settings and set to "private".
 Then, to enter wifi mode, I press and hold the "Menu" button on my TG-5.
-Beside a QR code, The camera display shows its SSID (wireless network name) and password.
+Beside a QR code, the camera display shows its SSID (wireless network name) and password.
 The computer needs to be connected to the camera's wireless network using that password.
 That may involve unconnected from the wireless network the computer is initially connected to.